-- Use [▲] and [▼] to select the editing method you want to use and then press [SET]. - 2.
-Use the following operations to select the frame (point) from which or to which you want to cut the movie (the cut point).
+- Use [▲] and [▼] to select the editing method you want to use and then press [SET]. - Use the following operations to select the frame (point) from which or to which you want to cut the movie (the cut point).

-[◀] [▶] direction and playback speed During playback, changes the playback direction and playback speed.
-While playback is paused, scrolls forward or back.
-[SET] Toggles between pause and play.
+During playback, changes the playback direction and playback speed.
+While playback is paused, scrolls forward or b [SET] Toggles between pause and play.